zonca/italianschoolsd-website/site/content/accredited-classes.md

 * `ita5-6` Italian 5-6 for Italian speakers, online on Mondays 4:30pm-6:30pm, first class on August 26th
 * `ita7-8` Italian 7-8 and AP preparation for Italian speakers, [see the dedicated page about AP Italian](/ap-italian-san-diego), TBD

 Students that studied Italian before can also test into a higher level than 1-2, please specify this in the pre-enrollment form or contact us in advance.
+Notice that if a student enrolls for example in `ifl5-6` during High School, they will receive 3 years of foreign language credit, credit is tied to the level of the class, not the number of years.

 ### Location